2023 Exploration: Full application guide

 Upload each document as a separate attachment, with page limits as noted, following the instructions for attachments:

-- Research proposal (maximum four pages if written in English; maximum 4.8 pages if written in French)
+- Research proposal (maximum four pages if written in English; maximum 4.8 pages if in French)

 - Biographical information about the research team (maximum two pages if written in English; maximum 2.4 pages if written in French)

 Provide a brief overview of the research team’s knowledge, background and expertise, from the perspective of how they will contribute to the project.
-Identify the anticipated contributions of each team member (NPI, co-PI, co-applicants and collaborators, as applicable) and explain how their contributions will be coordinated and integrated.
+Identify the anticipated contributions of each team member (NPI, co-PI, co-applicants, collaborators and other team members, as applicable) and explain how their contributions will be coordinated and integrated.

 - Budget justification (maximum one page if written in English; maximum 1.2 pages if written in French)